-Our mission is to help raise awareness for the plight of at-risk children in Orange County.
+Our mission is to help raise awareness for at-risk children in Orange County.

 The Marconi Automotive Museum & Foundation for Kids is dedicated to being an integral part of growth in Southern California.
 We host two annual fundraisers a year where we split the net proceeds with another at-risk children’s charity and organize food, toy, and back to school drives which benefit additional charities throughout Orange County.